2009 Kategoria Superiore Femra

-The 2009 Kategoria Superiore Femra was the 1st season of women's professional football, organized by the Albanian Football Federation, played after several unofficial tournaments, which were staged as a promotion for women's football in Albania.
+The 2009 Kategoria Superiore Femra was the 1st season of the highest division of women's football in Albania, organized by the Albanian Football Federation, played after several unofficial tournaments, which were staged as a promotion for women's football in Albania.

-The competition was played in a knock-out tournament over 5 days, with 8 teams participating.
+The five-day knockout tournament featured eight teams.
 Tirana AS won the title, beating Juban Danja 4–0 in the final.

 Results

 Quarter-finals

 All matches were played on 23 January 2009, with two played at Selman Stërmasi Stadium in Tirana and two at the National Sports Centre in Kamëz.